 World AIDS Day: PHA puts focus on safer sex and need for testing

-A new report from the PHA shows that there are 1,130 people in Northern Ireland living with HIV.
-The ‘HIV surveillance in Northern Ireland 2019’ report also shows that 84 new first-UK cases of HIV were diagnosed here in 2018.
-The report provides analysis of the HIV data for Northern Ireland in 2018 and trends over the years.
+A new report from the PHA shows that there are 1,234 people in Northern Ireland living with HIV.
+The ‘HIV surveillance in Northern Ireland 2021’ data also shows that 60 new cases of HIV were diagnosed here in 2020.
+The report provides analysis of the HIV data for Northern Ireland in 2020 and trends over the years.

 “Many people who are living with HIV have no obvious signs or symptoms.
 The only way of knowing if you have the virus is by taking a HIV test.
 It is important not to delay seeking advice and taking this test if you feel you have been at risk.”